Trying to make a sustainable business? Or making our business sustainable?

-It can be argued that we've had it easy, as a relatively young company, we've grown up in a world striving to be 'green' with our staff being like minded and continually pushing to do better.
+It can be argued that we've had it easy, as a relatively young company, we've grown up in a world striving to be 'green' with our staff being like-minded and continually pushing to do better.
 So for us there has never had to be any major shifts in business plans to create a big push to become 'eco'.
-Since the beginning we've done what we can, made the decisions - where possible - that give back and look out for the planet.
+Since the beginning we've done what we can and made the decisions - where possible - that give back and look out for the planet.

-We've chosen the brands we work with very carefully too with a focus on two particular aspects:
+We have also chosen the brands we work with very carefully too, with a focus on two particular aspects:

 The quality of the equipment they provide.

 Everyone loves a brand who posts things in a paper bag instead of plastic and that's good but we want better than that, our two major suppliers are McConks Paddleboards and Palm Equipment.
 McConks are based in Cirencester, about 10 minutes away and Palm are based in Bristol, around an hour away.
-Simply by using local companies we can reduce the miles on the supply chain.
+Simply by using local companies we can reduce the mileage in the supply chain.

 McConks have been working hard over several years to arrive at the point where they can deliver plastic free packaging whilst not compromising on the protection of the equipment, utilising bamboo sacks instead of plastic bags and cardboard honeycomb instead of packing foam.

-From Palm we buy our Buoyancy aids, kayaks and canoes.
-The kayaks and canoes are manufactured in the UK (in Bristol in fact), and the plastic they are made from is recyclable at the end of their life.
-Going a step further than this Palm is leading the industry by manufacturing the first kayaks from recycled sea waste - discarded fishing nets and plastic rubbish to not only continue improving their own eco-friendly outlook but also to begin the massive task of cleaning up the damage already done.
+From Palm we buy our buoyancy aids, kayaks and canoes.
+Their kayaks and canoes are manufactured in the UK and the plastic they are made from is recyclable at the end of their life.
+Going a step further than this, Palm is leading the industry by manufacturing the first kayaks from recycled sea waste - discarded fishing nets and plastic rubbish to not only continue improving their own eco-friendly outlook but also to begin the massive task of cleaning up the damage already done.
 They also support many river clean ups and Cal Major (paddle against plastic) is proud to be one of their ambassadors.

 Well, quite a lot actually.